 If you get a 6-day ski pass, you get free entry to the leisure centre during your winter holiday.
 Looking for a new ski jacket this winter season and what is best for you?
 Then check out this buyer’s guide on features, types and styles.

 Easyjet offers a selection of flights from the UK to Grenoble during the winter season at affordable prices.

 Oz-en-Oisans Ski Village

-Oz-en-Oisans is a car-free ski resort just like Avoriaz in the Ports du Soleil.
+Oz-en-Oisans is a car-free ski resort just like Avoriaz in the Ports du Soleil and Tignes ski resort.
 It is located not too far down from Alpe d’Huez and has some impressive views of the Belledonne range.
 Unlike other car-free resorts, Oz-en-Oisans does not have any purposely built high-rise buildings catering to the masses.
 Instead, they have chalet-styled buildings no more than a few storeys high.

 Due to its position on the mountain, the morning and afternoon shade helps preserve the snow cover and quality.
 Giving you better conditions when skiing and less slush.
 If you are driving, there is an underground car park and open-air car park further down the mountain so as not to interfere with the Oz-en-Oisans setting.

 The newly opened Eau d’Olle Express gondola now links the below village of Allemond to Oz-en-Oisans and takes only 8 minutes.
 Meaning you have more options in regard to places to stay.
 It even allows you to drive up for the day leave your car at Allemond and then go skiing for the day.

 √ Get huge discounts with Sun & Ski sports for all your ski and snowboard gear this season.